 Ok, not ideal, but having a diagnosis was extremely validating.
 Add another lifestyle change to the list.

 I was becoming more and more frustrated with my body as the months went on.
-It was a lot of work to avoid my allergens, to avoid bladder irritant foods, and to still have something good to eat.
-On top of that, we were seven months in trying to start a family with no luck.
+It was a lot of work to avoid my allergens, avoid bladder irritant foods, and to still have something good to eat.
+On top of that, we were seven months into trying to start a family with no luck.

 Many of you have shared this same narrative.
 We spend our whole lives trying not to get pregnant and then when the time comes, struggle with it.
 I had no idea that getting pregnant could be hard.
 It seemed to happen for everyone around me so easily.
 Never did I think my experience would be different.

 The roller coaster of trying to conceive (TTC) dragged on.
-The constant build up of excitement, then the inevitable let down each month.
+The constant build-up of excitement, then the inevitable letdown each month.
 Exhausting.

 Then one morning, a faint positive line showed up!
 Our hearts were full, I was so excited.
 It was the best 24 hours ever.

 Unfortunately the next day, my body let it go.
-Just like that we were onto another month of trying.
+Just like that, we were onto another month of trying.

 The final event that broke me was losing our little dog, Murphy.
 My companion of 10 years, we lived 100 lives and grew up together.
 He had an Intervertebral Disc Disease (IVDD) that he couldn't seem to heal from.
 Over six months we watched our adventurous little dog become confined to crate rest and dependant on many pain meds.
 Until finally, he lost his ability to walk and was completely paralyzed.

-I went home without him and shortly after Golden’s 30 hour power outage began.
+I went home without him and shortly after Golden's 30-hour power outage began.
 Maybe the universe gave me the gift of rest and being unplugged.
 I remember laying in the dark thinking how can so many horrible things happen in one year?
 Why did this all have to happen at once?